BES420/bes420/README.md

 ---

 ### 🔍 Telegram Marketplace Parser

-A Telegram bot that extracts and structures listing data from Facebook Marketplace URLs:
+A console-based parser that extracts and structures listing data from Facebook Marketplace URLs.
+Built with Python and Selenium to navigate and scrape listings.
-title, price, image, and direct link.
+Extracts key info: title, price, image URL, and direct link — useful for sourcing, flipping, or data collection tasks.

 ---